LiteralHat/literalresources/README.md

 # WEB DEVELOPMENT RESOURCES
 This is simply a repo dedicated to dumping learning material that I've used / plan to use / found on the internet and seem okay.
-I will add these to my website eventually, but this list will be updated as I learn until completion.
+I will add these to my website eventually, but this list will be updated as I find more stuff that seems useful.
 These are a mix of front end and back end, pick and choose based on personal taste as you wish.

 ## Templates